 A full-time CFO may be a luxury few small businesses can justify.
 A feasible and recommended alternative to a full-time resource is a fractional CFO.
 This has the advantage of bringing a senior-level financial expert to the table but at a fraction the cost of a full-time resource.
 A fractional arrangement can work well indefinitely, and right up until a full-time CFO is needed.

-Key advantages of hiring a fractional CFO include:
+Key Benefits of hiring a Fractional CFO:

-1. Improved Decision Making
+1. Enhanced Decision Making

 By basing key business decisions on relevant and accurate financial information, the business owner can avoid costly mistakes and reduce the risk of loss.
-Key decisions include those about financing the business, expansion or downsizing, whether to enter a new market or produce a new product; make or buy decisions and capital investments, to name a few.
+Key decisions include those about financing the business, expansion or downsizing, whether to enter a new market or produce a new product; make or buy decisions, and capital investments, to name a few.

 2. Better Financial Information

-Includes producing accurate and timely financial statements, management reports and projections, forecasts, budgets and cost models that are all based in economic reality.
+Includes producing accurate and timely financial statements, management reports and projections, forecasts, budgets, and cost models that are all based in economic reality.
 Such tools enhance management insight and promote proactive management.
 By identifying the levers that drive performance they can be calibrated to maximize efficiency, lower costs and optimize profit and cash flow.